wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_chain_getBlockHash.md

 ---
-title: ksm:chain_getBlockHash \[POST\]
+title: chain_getBlockHash - Kusama
-description: Get the block hash for a specific block.
+description: Example code for the chain_getBlockHash json-rpc method. Сomplete guide on how to use chain_getBlockHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters